-Few grumbles as Washington state businesses begin enforcing mask-wearing for customers
+Few grumbles as Washington state businesses begin requiring customers to wear masks

 As COVID-19 cases increase across Washington, Inslee said in his Tuesday news conference that more people need to wear masks, keep their distance and stay home and isolated from others if they are feeling ill.

-He called the use of masks a new strategy to flatten the curve of new cases a second time after the state tamped down it initial outbreaks with the stay-at-home order that shuttered thousands of businesses and barred many social activities.
+He called the use of masks a new strategy to flatten the curve of new cases a second time after the state tamped down initial outbreaks with the stay-at-home order that shuttered thousands of businesses and barred many social activities.

 “We can do this again,” said Inslee.
 “This time we’re going to do it use masks and social distancing and contact tracing.
 Different strategies, different tools.
 But we want to be able to use these new tools to open up our economy.”

-If new cases continue to rise, the state might ultimately have to go back to its heavier restrictions, said Inslee, who sported a Seattle Mariners facemask during the news conference.
+If new cases continue to rise, the state might ultimately have to go back to its heavier restrictions, said Inslee, who sported a Seattle Mariners mask during the news conference.

 “If these trends were to continue, we would have to be prepared to go back to where we were in March,” Inslee said.